uloga/fireauth/README.md

 Next: create your own github app at: [New Github App](https://github.com/settings/applications/new) If you're using it locally, make sure that your Homepage URL is set to ``` http://localhost/fireauth/ ```

-I'm using github social login in this example but you can also use many other social logins with firebase, if you wanna know more about how to use and set these up visit: [Firebase Docs](https://www.firebase.com/docs/web/guide/user-auth.html)
+I'm using github social login in this example but you can also use many other social logins with firebase.
+If you wanna know more about how to use and set these up visit: [Firebase Docs](https://www.firebase.com/docs/web/guide/user-auth.html)

 More about how to use Firebase - Github oAUth
 -----